Consumer medicine information

 Excessive ovarian response to gonadotropin treatment seldom gives rise to OHSS unless hCG is administered to trigger final follicular maturation.
 Furthermore, the syndrome may be more severe and more protracted if pregnancy occurs.
 Therefore, in cases of ovarian hyperstimulation it is prudent to withhold hCG and advise the patient to refrain from coitus or to use barrier contraceptive methods for at least 4 days.
 Other measures to be considered to reduce the risk of OHSS include administration of GnRH agonist instead of hCG for triggering of final follicular maturation.
 Administration of GnRH agonist can reduce, but not eliminate, the risk for OHSS and is applicable only for GnRH antagonist cycles.

-OHSS may progress rapidly (within 24 hours to several days) to become a serious medical event.
-It most often occurs after hormonal treatment has been discontinued.
-Also, as a consequence of the hormonal changes during pregnancy, late development of OHSS can occur.
-Because of the risk of developing OHSS, patients should be followed for at least two weeks after triggering of final follicular maturation.
+OHSS may progress rapidly (within 24 hours) to become a serious medical event or may progress over several days to become a serious medical event.
+Early OHSS can occur within 9 days after triggering of final follicular maturation.
+Late OHSS can develop as a consequence of the hormonal changes during pregnancy 10 or more days after triggering of final follicular maturation.
+Because of the risk of developing OHSS, patients should be followed for at least two weeks after hCG administration.

 Thromboembolic events.